vodena/blackfox-examples/_examples/jupyter/Boston_Black_Fox.md

 -   Optimize extreme gradient boost (XGBoost).

-Note that we didn't make validation set in Black Fox section below, because Black Fox itself makes it from train set we sent to him. this text will be removed.
+Note that we didn't make validation set in Black Fox section below, because Black Fox itself makes it from train set we sent to him.

 Data preprocessing<a href="#Data-preprocessing" class="anchor-link">¶</a>
 =========================================================================